 Set up a Just Giving page

 - Live stream sections of your walk to talk about eating disorders to raise even more awareness

-- Friends and family across the country who won’t be able to join you on the day.
-Ask them to organise their own walk, share your page and contribute their ‘virtual’ steps to your walk.
+- For those friends and family across the country who won’t be able to join you on the day ask them to organise their own walk, share your page and contribute their ‘virtual’ steps to your walk.

 - Post updates on your page with different myths about eating disorders to spread awareness and be talking points on your walk.